TerraformaticJS/Terraformatic/README.md

-“This project is not affiliated with or endorsed by HashiCorp or Terraform.
-‘Terraform’ is a registered trademark of HashiCorp, Inc.”
+This project is not affiliated with or endorsed by HashiCorp or Terraform.
+‘Terraform’ is a registered trademark of HashiCorp, Inc.

 ## **☄️ Why TerraformaticJS?**
 **Terraform** is stellar. **HCL**… feels like navigating an asteroid belt.